 At the first celebrations, festival-goers were entertained by traditions such as tree climbing contests, sack races and goose chases.
 Years later, carousels, swings and beer stands were added for visitors – the start of Oktoberfest as we know it today!

-Today, Oktoberfest is a 16-day festival that attracts literally millions of people from all over the world!
-More than 6 million people attended Oktoberfest in 2019, drinking more than 60 000 hectolitres of beer.
+Today, Oktoberfest is a multi-day festival that attracts literally millions of people from all over the world!
+Over 7 million people attended Oktoberfest in 2023, drinking around 6.5 million litres of beer.

 The big attraction is the six big breweries that serve beer in over beer 14 tents: Augustiner, Hacker-Pschorr, Löwenbräu, Paulaner, Spaten and Hofbrauhäus.
 Oktoberfest is like a massive state fair and the festival fairgrounds offer something for those young and old, like carnival rides, roller coasters, yodelling contests and beer tasting contests – to just name a few!
 The best part is getting to know German culture and experiencing the atmosphere of people singing and having a good time.